 At O’Connor, you receive:

 We have been a Joint Commission certified Advanced Primary Stroke Center since 2005.
-O'Connor Hospital has also received the American Heart Association’s SilverPlus Get With The Guidelines®-Stroke Quality Achievement Award and Target: StrokeSM Honor Roll award with an additonal Target: Type 2 Diabetes Honor Roll Award.
+O'Connor Hospital has also received the American Heart Association’s Get With The Guidelines®-Stroke GOLD PLUS with Target: StrokeSM with an additional Honor Roll Elite Plus and Target: Type 2 Diabetes Honor Roll Award.
 This recognizes that O’Connor Hospital is meeting quality measures and patients are treated quickly with lifesaving medications.

-An experienced team of experts:
+An experienced team of experts, including: